Amir-Rastkhadiv/Love-Running/README.md

 A responsive and accessible website built entirely applying  HTML   and CSS

-Tis project was written in replit.
-Love running is the mini project.
-It is designed to be responsibe and accessible on a range of devices, making it easy to learn and practice HTML5 and CSS3 codes.
+Tis project was written in [Replit](https://replit.com/).
+Generally, Love running is a mini-project.
+It is desined for learning purposes to be responsible and accessible on a range of devices, making it easy to learn and practice HTML5 and CSS3 components of the so-called trinity of web development building blocks along with JavaScript.

 ## Features